 There is certainly no chance of plant lovers missing out on their botanical fix when visiting George Street, as yet another shop along this stretch is overflowing with greenery!
 Rustic scaffold boards, crates and an old workbench hold a variety of houseplants, pots and other plant care necessities in Simply Garden whose aim is to make gardening simple for all.
 Treat your home to a teeny cactus or go bold with a statement palm.

 Dyke and Dean

-You could easily fill a whole day wandering the streets of Hastings Old Town, but if you have more time, do head over to neighbouring St Leonards.
-An edgier vibe is felt here – a sort of Shoreditch by the sea – with many new businesses setting up shop here, and some empty units still vacant, which crying out for creative types to occupy them.
-Unfortunately for us, many places here are shut on Mondays, one such place being Dyke and Dean, where instead we gazed through the large windows of the former printworks at the stylish counter space, colourful homewares and clever display ideas.
+You could easily fill a whole day wandering the streets of Hastings Old Town, but if you have more time, stroll a little further west where many new businesses are setting up shop.
+There are still some empty units vacant which crying out for creative types to occupy them.
+Unfortunately for us, many places are shut on Mondays, one such place being Dyke and Dean, where instead we gazed through the large windows of the former printworks at the stylish counter space, colourful homewares and clever display ideas.
 Run by Oliver Dean and Eddie Lloyd-Dyke, two product designers, who met while studying at Central St. Martins, the shop stocks a range of contemporary homewares, utilitarian items as well as their own lighting designs.